fabri1983/titan256c/README.md

 That's done inside the duration of 8 scanlines.

 **C**.
-Same than B but calling only once to the HInt and disabling it using `VDP_setHIntCounter(255)`.
+Same than B but calling only once the HInt setting `VDP_setHIntCounter(0)` (every line) and disabling it using `VDP_setHIntCounter(255)` at the first line of the HInt.
 In this approach I manage to get only one invocation out of the two the HInt is being invoked, because changing the invocation counter only takes effect in the next invocation.
 Here is where I use `if GET_VCOUNTER > 0 then exit from HInt` (this dicards the second unwanted HInt invocation).

 *A*